-Inmates are required to wear their identification cards at all times upon departing their assigned cell.
-The inmate identification card will be worn on the upper front torso, with the inmate's picture clearly visible for staff to identify the inmate.
+Inmates are required to possess their identification cards at all times upon departing their assigned cell.
+The inmate identification card will be readily available for staff to identify the inmate.
 Inmates will be issued an identification card upon arrival at the institution.
 Inmates are responsible for the care of these cards.